Obituary of William Allen Bosbyshell

 He loved camping, hiking and was a lifelong sailor spending many days on the Tampa Bay waters with his friends and family sailing the Fran-Marie, the Joint Venture, and his favorite the Anima Mia, an 18 foot Victoria.
 He took his family and church youth groups on many camping trips to Ft Desoto.
 He inspired his family to go on adventurous hikes in the North Carolina Mountains.
 Bill carried a pocket knife since his time as a boy scout and donated his extensive knife collection to his grandson’s scout troop.
 He followed professional and college sports teams that he liked, particularly the Gators and the SEC.
 In retirement Bill enjoyed bridge and traveling.
 He was a member of Clearwater Chapter, Sons of the American Revolution.

 A Eucharistic celebration of his life will be held at the Cathedral Church of St. Peter, 140 Fourth St. N, St. Petersburg, FL 33701 on Sunday, May 19, 2019; at 2 p.m.
 Burial will be at Bonaventure Cemetery, Savannah, GA.
-In lieu of flowers, please make donations to Cathedral Church of St. Peter.To send flowers to the family of William Bosbyshell, please visit Tribute Store
+In lieu of flowers, please make donations to Cathedral Church of St. Peter.To send flowers to the family or plant a tree in memory of William Bosbyshell, please visit Tribute Store